wgohome/omnibus-uploader-2/docs/data-processing/protein_sequences.md

-# Data sources and preprocessing

-## TPM matrices

-!!! warning "Work in Progress"

-    :construction_worker_tone1: _To be updated_

-## Sample to Plant Ontology annotations

-!!! warning "Work in Progress"

-    :construction_worker_tone1: _To be updated_
+# Protein sequences

+Protein sequences are written as PEP fasta files.

-## Protein sequence data source
+## Data source

+PEP files were obtained by Erielle, with sources documented [here](). ==\# TODO: add link==

+## Data processing

 !!! info "Objective"

-    We need to preprocess input files involving gene entities, to ensure consistent gene identifiers used throughout the system.
+    We needed to preprocess input files involving gene entities, to ensure consistent gene identifiers used throughout the system.

+!!! tip "TLDR"

+    If you are too {--lazy--} {++busy++} to read, the processing can be summarized in this [Google Sheets](https://docs.google.com/spreadsheets/d/1PHXs9-TEwm1lnPXz05feVgAOzRzxlrKytoUKQWmpRPo/edit?usp=sharing){:target="_blank"}

 ### The problem